Sept. 2013 to present

 Henry Avery, Executive/Artistic Director, Albuquerque Little Theatre

-Tony was, and continues to be, a valuable and integral part of The Filmmakers Channel, and in all our collaborations, I've found him to be exceptionally creative, attentive to details, with a focus on providing quality work on time.
+Tony was a valuable and integral part of The Filmmakers Channel, and in all our collaborations, I've found him to be exceptionally creative, attentive to details, with a focus on providing quality work on time.

 Dan Latrimurti, founder of The Filmmakers Channel